Get it while it’s here!

 Precipitation ends as lingering snow showers for the north country on Tuesday, with some additional lake effect snow for upstate New York.
 Wind guss will pick up and ccould be very strong in some areas as the cooler weather comes into the region.
 Lake effect driven snow for upstate New York and Vermont is likely.

-Temperatures for the latter part of next week will flirt with slightly warmer and cooler temps, more in line with Tuesday’s temps than earlier in the week.
+Temperatures for the latter part of next week will flirt with slightly warmer and cooler temps, more in line with Tuesday’s temps than Monday’s.
 A clipper system late in the week may bring snow showers for New Year’s Day.